qlik-oss/corectl/docs/corectl_build.md

       --no-reload            Do not run the reload script --no-save              Do not save the app
-      --objects string       A list of generic object json paths --script string        path/to/reload-script.qvs that contains a qlik reload script.
-If omitted the last specified reload script for the current app is reloaded
-      --silent               Do not log reload output
+      --objects string       A list of generic object json paths --script string        Path to a qvs file containing the app data reload script --silent               Do not log reload output
 ```